ImagingDataCommons/highdicom/docs/seg.rst

 and 1):

-- If the segmentation is very simple or sparse, the lossless compression methods available in ``"FRACTIONAL"`` images may be more efficient than the "bit-packing" method required by ``"BINARY"`` segmentations.
+- If the segmentation is very simple or sparse, the lossless compression methods available in ``"FRACTIONAL"`` images may be more effective than the "bit-packing" method required by ``"BINARY"`` segmentations.
 - The clear frame boundaries make retrieving individual frames from ``"FRACTIONAL"`` image files possible.